agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 ### How many solo motorcycle crashes are there per year?

 A "_solo_" crash is one where the driver runs off the road or hits a stationary object.
-How many solo motorcycle crashes where there each year?
-Why is 2020 so low?
+How many solo motorcycle crashes were there each year?
+Why does 2020 seem to (relatively) have so few?

 <button id="button" onclick="showhide(hidden2)">Show solution</button>
 <div class="hidden" id="hidden2" markdown="1" style="display: none;">